apache/cordova-docs/www/docs/en/dev/platform_pinning/index.md

 ## Platform Pinning

 Cordova CLI manages a list of pinned Apache Cordova maintained platforms.
-When there is a major release of Cordova CLI, the platform's pinned version is updated to the latest major released version.
+When there is a major release of Cordova CLI, the platform's pinned version is updated to the latest released version.
 Typically, the updating of this pin is made only on a major release of CLI.
 This is because the pinned versions are pinned with a caret `^` allowing CLI to continue to fetch new minor and patch releases of any given pinned platform.

 To see the pinned platforms for your CLI version, execute the command `cordova platform list`  in a brand new project directory.